-Health and Nutrition Information: Separating Fact From Fiction
+Dietary Information: Separating Fact From Fiction

 The federal government estimates that billions of dollars a year are spent on unproven medical treatments.

 This isn't to say that all unproven treatments are fraudulent.
-But without scientific evidence, medical professionals can't know for sure if the treatment actually worked or not.
+However without scientific evidence, medical professionals can't know for sure if the treatment actually worked or not.
 Potential dangers of unproven treatments include drug interactions and toxicities.
 The possibility also exists that using unproven remedies can delay the use of established treatments, thus allowing a disease to worsen.

 The following are some areas that are particularly susceptible to misleading claims:

 Because herbal supplements are considered foods rather than drugs, they are not subject to the same approval criteria by the

 Products from different manufacturers may be different in potency and may not be directly comparable.
 Even if one brand of herb has been shown effective, this does not guarantee that a competitor’s product will perform as well.
 An important misconception is that since they are natural, they are harmless.
-This may not be the case.
+This may not be the case, especially if they are mixed or taken with over-the-counter or prescription medications.
 Herbs and supplements can be powerful and must be used with caution.

-While herbal remedies have been used for centuries, only recently have studies been designed to test their efficacy.
+herbal remedies have been used for centuries, only recently have studies been designed to test their efficacy.
 Searching for test results in legitimate sources is the best way to learn whether scientific studies support the use of a given herbal remedy.

 There is no governing body or set of rules overseeing the content on the Internet.
 Therefore, there is nothing to prevent anyone from using it to peddle false information and promote fraudulent products.